malvuln/RansomLord/README.md

 First official NG versioned release with significant updates, fixes and new features <br>

 [The Pwned]
-RansomLordNG v1.0 DLLs intercept and terminate ransomware from sixty-one threat groups <br>
-Adding VanHelsing, Pe32Ransom, Makop, Superblack, Mamona, Lynx and Fog to the victim list <br>
+RansomLordNG v1.0 DLLs intercept and terminate ransomware from sixty-one threat groups Adding VanHelsing, Pe32Ransom, Makop, Superblack, Mamona, Lynx and Fog to the victim list
-Note: if you plan on testing Fog ransomware, you will have to bypass many malware anti-analysis <br>
-and debugging techniques.
+Note: if you plan on testing Fog ransomware, you will have to bypass many malware anti-analysis and debugging techniques.
 Failure to do that will result in 'Sandbox detected!
 Exiting process...' <br>

 [deweaponize]
-deweaponize feature (experimental/optional) attempts to render a malware inoperable <br>
-This experimental option potentially works for malware ran with high integrity (Admin) <br>
-Goal is to reduce the risk of subsequent malware execution post exploitation by accident <br>
-or from improper malware handling during DFIR or other security response operations <br>
+deweaponize feature (experimental/optional) attempts to render a malware inoperable This experimental option potentially works for malware ran with high integrity (Admin) Goal is to reduce the risk of subsequent malware execution post exploitation by accident or from improper malware handling during DFIR or other security response operations

 This feature is experimental and there is NO gurantee it will work.
-However, it has shown <br>
-capability and high success rate when tested in a virtual machine environment <br>
+However, it has shown capability and high success rate when tested in a virtual machine environment <br>

-When deweaponize is enabled an exploit DLL will attempt the following actions: <br>
+When deweaponize is enabled an exploit DLL will attempt the following actions:
-  1) copy the intercepted malware and rename it to a .bin file extension <br>
+  1) copy the intercepted malware and rename it to a .bin file extension
-  2) delete the weaponized malware containing the .exe (weaponized) file extension <br>
+  2) delete the weaponized malware containing the .exe (weaponized) file extension
-Warn: some malware may drop additional malicious files to other directories, the feature <br>
-does not account for that scenario and takes no attempted actions on such files <br>
-There is always risk of false positives and non-malicious programs may be renamed and or deleted <br>
-Therefore, use at own risk and enabling event logging with (-e) is suggested if using deweaponize <br>
+Warn: some malware may drop additional malicious files to other directories, the feature does not account for that scenario and takes no attempted actions on such files There is always risk of false positives and non-malicious programs may be renamed and or deleted Therefore, use at own risk and enabling event logging with (-e) is suggested if using deweaponize

 deweaponize DISCLAIMER: <br>
-By enabling deweaponize you agree and accept ALL legal liability, damages and associated risks <br> Accept all responsibility, consequences and acknowlege it is experimental and without guarantees <br> Moreover, you agree to allow RansomLordNG generated DLLs to COPY intercepted malware to disk, <br>
-on the affected machine with the intention, to disable the malware by file extension renaming <br>
-You also accept that an intercepted file containing a .exe file extension may be deleted <br>
-You accept the risk and understand false positives can occur, potentially renaming or deleting <br>
-a legitimate software file due to failure, possible error and or other unforeseen conditions <br>
-Therefore, continue and use the deweponize feature only if you accept this risk. <br>
+By enabling deweaponize you agree and accept ALL legal liability, damages and associated risks Accept all responsibility, consequences and acknowlege it is experimental and without guarantees Moreover, you agree to allow RansomLordNG generated DLLs to COPY intercepted malware to disk, on the affected machine with the intention, to disable the malware by file extension renaming You also accept that an intercepted file containing a .exe file extension may be deleted You accept the risk and understand false positives can occur, potentially renaming or deleting a legitimate software file due to failure, possible error and or other unforeseen conditions Therefore, continue and use the deweponize feature only if you accept this risk. <br>

 [SHA256 improved]